aleos-dev/currency-converter/README.md

 - `400 Bad Request` - Missing or invalid a required path identifier
 - `404 Not Found` - Currency not found in the database
 - `500 Internal Server Error` - Error (e.g., database unavailable)

+### Share Your Feedback
+I am continuously looking to refine my understanding and implementation of programming.
+If you have insights, critiques, or advice—or if you wish to discuss any aspect of this project further—I warmly welcome your contributions.
+Please feel free to [open an issue](https://github.com/aleos-dev/currency-converter/issues) to share your thoughts.

+## Acknowledgments

+`I want to express my gratitude to the author of the `[technical requirements](https://zhukovsd.github.io/java-backend-learning-course/projects/currency-exchange/)` for this project, `[Zhukov S. D.]
+(https://t.me/zhukovsd_it_mentor)`, and to the `[community](https://t.me/zhukovsd_it_chat)` he has gathered.
+It is rewarding to be involved with such a dedicated group.`

+`Special thanks to Java for not making me code this in assembler!`

+`And a big shout-out to coffee – the fuel that kept this project running smoothly!`